 - Candidates must be citizens of an EU Member-State or COSME Third Country, be employed by an organisation that is an EU juridical person, have a reasonable command of English and their application must be supported by their employer.
 By applying, candidates agree to take part in the full mission.

 - Applications should be submitted online via the specific web application form for the visit in question.

-The last five visits were to Odelo d.o.o (Slovenia), Maserati (Italy), Rottapharm Meda (Ireland), Mondelēz International (Poland) and to DHL Supply Chain (Netherlands).
+The last six visits were to thyssenkrupp Norte (Spain), Odelo d.o.o (Slovenia), Maserati (Italy), Rottapharm Meda (Ireland), Mondelēz International (Poland) and to DHL Supply Chain (Netherlands).
 Click here for details of all past visits.